-More than 30 companies will take part in a 4 day week pilot
+More than 30 companies took part in a 4 day week pilot

 4 Day Work Week in the U.S.